-Kim returned to the workforce in late 2007 at a mid-size law firm in Virginia Beach, where she worked for 10 years directly with Richard Biemiller focusing on commercial loan closings as well as collections, foreclosure, and creditor bankruptcy matters in both the Virginia and North Carolina court systems.
+Kim returned to the workforce in late 2007 at a mid-size law firm in Virginia Beach, where she worked for 10 years directly with Richard Biemiller focusing on commercial loan closings as well as collections, foreclosures, and creditor bankruptcy matters in both the Virginia and North Carolina court systems.
 When Richard made the move to Parks Zeigler, PLLC, Kim joined him as his paralegal.

 While not working, Kim enjoys spending time with her husband, daughters and their two Chihuahuas.
 She loves reading, the beach, and watching her children play soccer.